By: Martin Ebner

-Muscles used: calves, quadriceps, hamstrings and glutes, shoulders, arms, core
+Muscles worked: calves, quadriceps, hamstrings and glutes, shoulders, arms, core

 The burpee is the epitome of a functional full body exercise.
 While not for the faint of heart, if fat burning and a strong, toned beach body is what you're after, look no further than the all powerful burpee!